 }

 This function enables us to schedule a recurring function execution at a specified time.
 It uses CRON expressions to provide timing information.
 The CRON expression consists of six parts – second, minute, hour, day, month, and day of the week and each part is separated by space.
-More about CRON expressions and their usage can be found at the link.
+Find out more about CRON expressions and their usage.

 public static class TimerTrigger